2018 Pacific hurricane season: Hurricane Norman

 Soon after, the hurricane began to weaken once more as it traveled through a region of cooler sea surface temperatures.
 Norman crossed into the Central Pacific after 00:00 UTC on September 4 as a high-end Category 1 hurricane.
-The weakening trend continued as Norman tracked westward under the influence of a subtropical ridge that was located to the north and northeast; the cyclone's eye filled in with clouds.
-The hurricane began a third period of rapid intensification as it moved across warmer sea surface temperatures and an area of low wind shear.
-Norman reached its tertiary peak intensity on September 5 at 18:00 UTC as a 120 mph Category 3 hurricane; at that time, it possessed a well-defined eye.
-On the next day, declining sea surface temperatures and moderate wind shear caused Norman to weaken as it turned northwest.
-By 18:00 UTC on September 7, Norman had weakened into a tropical storm, while over several hundred miles northeast of the Hawaiian Islands.
+The weakening trend continued as Norman tracked westward under the influence of a subtropical ridge that was located to the north and northeast.
+The hurricane began a third period of rapid intensification as it moved across warmer waters and an lower wind shear.
+Norman reached its tertiary peak intensity on September 5 at 18:00 UTC as a 120 mph Category 3 hurricane.
+On the next day, cooler waters and stronger shear caused Norman to weaken as it turned northwest.
+By 18:00 UTC on September 7, Norman had weakened into a tropical storm to the northeast of Hawaii.
 Wind shear further increased as the system turned northward, exposing the low-level center and prompting more weakening.
 Norman was downgraded to a post-tropical cyclone around 00:00 UTC on September 9.
 The remnants turned northeastward and dissipated on September 10 by 12:00 UTC, around 805 mi north-northeast of the Hawaiian Islands.